 A: The boarder concerned should be asked by you or your son to contact his parent/guardian to seek permission.
 If this is granted then confirmation must be sent to the Headmaster in writing, along with your written invitation (email is acceptable)

 Q: Will my son know if he is able to do the extra activity he wishes to on a Thursday?

 A: Unless the activity is a paid for one, the boys sign themselves up for their chosen activities on a Thursday afternoon in the Michaelmas and Lent terms.
 If any of these are oversubscribed they will be offered another choice.
 In the case of a paid for activity – there are a limited number of spaces and they are allocated on a first come, first served basis, at the beginning of the term.
 A link will be sent to parents the week before the beginning of term for them to sign up online for the various paid for activities.
 The free activities will also be listed online, and can be chosen with their parents/form teachers once they decide which is their choice.

 Q: When do Thursday activities commence?

-A: Extra Activities begin during the SECOND week of the Michaelmas and Lent Term.
+A: Thursday Activities begin during the SECOND week of the Michaelmas and Lent Term.